DUT-Info-Montreuil/SAE_5.A-Courroux/README.md

  >
 > Open docker-compose.yml and update the MYSQL_USER, MYSQL_PASSWORD and MYSQL_ROOT_PASSWORD values under the db service.
  >
-> Open DockerFile and update de root value in the DATABASE_URL.
+> Open DockerFile and update the root value in the DATABASE_URL.
  >

 ### 4. Run the deploy.sh script